Island Peak Climbing - 17 Days

 • Stand at iconic Everest Base Camp(5,364 meters) and the vintage sunrise viewpoint of Kala Patthar(5,545 m).

-• Set up camp at Island Peak Base, with glaciers and majestic peaks all around.
+• Camp at Island Peak Base, surrounded by glaciers and majestic peaks.

 • Learn to use mountaineering gear such as crampons, ropes, and ice axes on snow and ice from our expert climbing guide.